GraphGT/GraphGT.github.io/dataset.md

 **Description**

-This dataset is a curated set of 250k commer- cially available drug-like chemical compounds.
+This dataset is a curated set of 250k commercially available drug-like chemical compounds.
 On average, these molecules are bigger (about 23 heavy atoms) and structurally more complex than the molecules in QM9.

 **Acknowledgements**

 J. J. Irwin, T. Sterling, M. M. Mysinger, E. S. Bolstad, and R. G. Coleman, “Zinc: a free tool to discover chemistry for biology,” Journal of chemical information and modeling, vol. 52, no. 7, pp. 1757–1768, 2012.

+---

+### MOSES

+**Description**

+Molecular Sets (MOSES) is a benchmark platform for distribution learning based molecule generation.
+Within this benchmark, MOSES provides a cleaned dataset of molecules that are ideal of optimization.
+It is processed from the ZINC Clean Leads dataset.

+**Acknowledgements**

+Polykovskiy, Daniil, et al. "Molecular sets (MOSES): a benchmarking platform for molecular generation models."
+Frontiers in pharmacology 11 (2020).

+---

+### ChEMBL

+**Description**

+ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
+It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.

+**Acknowledgements**

+Mendez, David, et al. “ChEMBL: towards direct deposition of bioassay data.”
+Nucleic acids research 47.D1 (2019): D930-D940.

 ---